Erikrosenn/Geopolitical-cyberintelligence/2025-06-24/russian-court-releases-several-revil-ransomware-gang-members.md

 ## TL;DR

- Four members of the notorious cybercriminal group REvil were found guilty of financial fraud and computer crimes targeting primarily American victims .
+ Four members of notorious cybercriminal group REvil were found guilty of financial fraud and computer crimes targeting primarily American victims .
 They were released after a Russian court determined their sentence would amount to time already served .
-The four men — Andrey Bessonov, Mikhail Golovachuk, Roman Muromsky, and Dmitry Korotayev — all admitted guilt .
+The men admitted guilt and have been held in pretrial detention since their early 2022 arrests .

 ## Full Article